PISAresearch/pisa/12-watchtower-API.md

 QoS is an optional field.
 Including the field in the `wt_init` message signals that the sender is requiring that specific QoS.
 As for accountability, it aims for giving non-repudiable proof of the agreement to both the client and the server.

-The transport protocol to be used is purposely ommited.
+The transport protocol to be used is purposely omitted.
 Piggybacking on top of the Lightning transport protocol as well other approaches such as interfaces over HTTP can be used to establish the connection.

-[FIXME: The connection establishment and wt_init can be replaced by a node discovery algorithm that lets the server annouce its policy]
+[FIXME: The connection establishment and wt_init can be replaced by a node discovery algorithm that lets the server announce its policy]

 ## Sending and receiving appointments